atakanaltok/awesome-useful-websites/README.md

 * <https://www.welovenocode.com/marketingforstartups> - Free e-book with 47 practical tactics to get customers and achieve hockey stick growth
 * <https://arraylist.org/> - List database in the cloud.
 You can use it for storing things like form submissions, email-subscription forms or make a AJAX/REST call to store values in the list
 * <https://www.supermeme.ai/> ($) - Generate original memes powered by AI in 110+ languages
+* <https://www.apollo.io/> - Search, engage and convert over 250 million contacts at over 60 million companies with Apollo’s sales intelligence and engagement platform
+* <https://vocus.io/> - Personalize email campaigns, track and automate email followups, schedule appointments, sync with your CRM, and collaborate with your team

 #### Office Programs